MoonStorm/FastCrud/README.md

-The fastest micro-orm extension for Dapper.

-For Dapper constructs in general, it is recommended to use Visual Studio 2015 for features such as nameof and string interpolation, but that's not a requirement.
+``Dapper.FastCrud`` is the fastest micro-orm extension for Dapper.
+It is built around essential features of the C# 6 that has finally raised the simplicity of raw SQL constructs to acceptable maintenance levels.

-The package contains .NET 4.5 and 4.6 DLLs, one of which will be installed based on the target framework in your project.
+The package contains the .NET 4.5 and 4.6 DLLs, one of which will be installed based on the target framework in your project.
-For .NET 4.5, the package has a dependency on ``StringInterpolationBridge``, which contains the polyfills required when using string interpolation with the C# 6 compiler in VS 2015.
-The reason why the polyfills were not directly included in the library is to avoid clashes with other libraries that will sooner or later make use of them.
+For .NET 4.5, the package has a dependency on ``StringInterpolationBridge``, which contains the polyfills required when using string interpolation with the C# 6 compiler in VS2015.
+The reason why the polyfills were not directly included in the library is to avoid clashes with other libraries that sooner or later will make use of them as well.

 #### Features:
 - Support for LocalDb, Ms Sql Server, MySql, SqLite, PostgreSql